Code-Institute-Submissions/JGibson90-MS3--Grubs-Up-_OctResub/README.md

 [here](static/images/CSS-errors.PNG).
 I also used the [HTML Validator](https://validator.w3.org/) which brought up no warnings or errors other than the parse errors for using Flask and Jinjas templates.

+Python code passed the [PEP8](http://pep8online.com/) compliance test

 ## Testing User Stories from UX
 1. As a user, I want to immediately understand what is offered by the website

-    1. Upon entering the website, the user is greeted with a navbar with 4 options to go to anywhere on the page
+    1. Upon entering the website, the user is greeted with an appropriate hero image and a navbar with 4 options to go to anywhere on the page
     2. The user is also presented with a card panel with two call to action buttons, prompting them either to sign up or log in
     2. The user has two options, to either select a link from the navbar or utilise the call to action buttons, both of which lead to the same location

 2. As a user, I want to be able to seamlessly navigate through the site to easily find more information